 Karen Sinclair Molek, Ph.D.

-Associate Professor, Chemistry Department
+Chair and Associate Professor, Chemistry Department;

-Chem Scholars Program Director
+MARC U*STAR Scholars and CHEM Scholars Program Director